sokcheng/Kitsuchan-NG/COMMANDS.md

 List all games currently being played in the current guild.

 * page_number - Optional parameter if there are too many pages.

+## channelinfo
+### Aliases: cinfo
+Display information about a channel channel.
+Defaults to the current channel.

+* channel - Optional argument.
+A specific channel to get information about.

 ## choose
 Choose between one of various supplied things.